Orange Scott

 Orange Scott (February 13, 1800 – July 31, 1847) was an American Methodist Episcopal minister, Presiding Elder, and District President.
-He presided over the convention that organized the Wesleyan Methodist Connexion in 1843, and was among the founders of what became known as the Wesleyan Methodist Church, having separated from the Methodist Episcopal Church.
+He presided over the convention that organized the Wesleyan Methodist Connexion in 1843, having separated from the Methodist Episcopal Church.
 He was born in Brookfield, Vermont, the eldest of eight children.
 The family was poor and Orange was working full-time when he was twelve.

 "Orange Scott became convinced that the holy hearts should result in holy lives and that holy men should seek to bring an end to social evils such as slavery and intemperance."
+As an abolitionist, Orange Scott stated that "If slavery be a moral evil, the conclusion is irresistible that it ought to be immediately abandoned."

+Early life

+Orange Scott experienced convicting grace while working in a field and experienced the New Birth at a camp meeting at the age of twenty.
+This brought him into the fold of Methodism.